 You can get a lot of information about a process that’s running in the background using the new Task Manager.
 For instance, you can “Search the Web” for the service when you’re not sure what the service is.
 You can click on go to Detail, etc. to get more details on it.

 Windows Processes is the same as the Services you see under Administrative tools but a nice little version.
-The reason it is arranged in this way where you can see the dependent service running under the parent service is because, if your particular service is not starting, you can check if the dependent services are running or not.
+The reason it is arranged in this way where you can see the dependent service running under the parent service is that, if your particular service is not starting, you can check if the dependent services are running or not.

 In the Application tab, you can see the CPU usage, Memory usage, and Disk usage.
 So if your system is freezing, you can see which application is also causing which portion of it is causing if it’s the Memory or Disk.